growdigital/natureworks.org.uk/content/resources/_index.md

 * [Agroforestry Research Trust](https://www.agroforestry.co.uk/) - Devon, UK
 * [Mintopia](https://mintopia.bigcartel.com/) - National Plant Collection of Mentha, Cheshire, UK

-If you like what I do, consider becoming a [Patreon](https://patreon.com/natureworks) from only £1 per month.
+If you like what I do, consider becoming a [Ko-fi member](https://ko-fi.com/natureworks/tiers) from only £1 per month.

 Thank you 😊 🌳 💚